Story for the Week

 Publication Date: January 10, 2019

-I originally received an advance copy of this title from NetGalley and Publisher in exchange for an honest review.
+I originally received an advance copy of this title from NetGalley and Publisher.

 Publisher’s Description